thehanlab/dynamicLM/tutorials/theory-landmark-supermodel.md

 ## 3. Sliding Landmark Model and Extension to Competing Risks

 Let $w$ be the prediction window of interest.
 We aim to create a model to estimate $w$-year risk at a landmark time $s$, knowing an individual’s covariates at $s$, $Z(s)$, and conditional on being alive at $s$.
 To create the landmark model, risk prediction times of interest are first partitioned into different landmarks ${s_0,…,s_L}$.
-The sliding landmark dataset is created for each landmark s, using only the data of individuals at risk (i.e., not censored or having experienced an event) with administrative censoring applied after $s+w$.
+The *sliding landmark dataset* is created for each landmark s, using only the data of individuals at risk (i.e., not censored or having experienced an event) with administrative censoring applied after $s+w$.
 For a time-dependent covariate, the dataset contains the most recent covariate value of the patient $Z(s)$, which is considered as a fixed variable.

 Suppose that individuals can experience one of $C$ types of failure ('causes').
 Competing risk analysis accounts for the probability of other causes of failure, by estimating the probability of a specific event while considering the presence of competing events.
 Each event (‘cause’) is modelled through a cause-specific hazard.

 To create the sliding landmark model, a separate cox model is fit to each dataset by maximizing the Cox partial likelihood to find the parameters $\beta(s)$ - leading to a conditional hazard of the following form:

-For a time $s \leq t \leq s+w$:
+For a time $t$ such that $s \leq t \leq s+w$:
 - Standard survival analysis:
 $$h(t \mid Z(s), s) = h_0(t \mid s) \exp(Z(s) \beta(s))$$
 - Under competing risks for cause $j \in C$:
 $$h_j(t \mid Z(s), s) = h_{j0}(t \mid s) \exp(Z(s) \beta_j(s))$$

+In summary, the sliding landmark model consists of different models for each landmark, and predictions can only be made at these predefined landmarks.

 ## 4. The Landmark Supermodel